 - Request for Surety information (§53.159)

-The most confusing Texas lien notices are the monthly notices, which, depending on the person, is referred to as “2nd Month Notice,” “Third Month Notice,” “Fund Trapping Notice,” “Notice of Intent,” “Unpaid Balance Notices,” Etc. Etc. I’ve heard it referred to as a bunch of different things.
+The most confusing Texas lien notices are the monthly notices, which, depending on the person, are referred to as “2nd Month Notice,” “Third Month Notice,” “Fund Trapping Notice,” “Notice of Intent,” “Unpaid Balance Notices,” Etc. Etc. I’ve heard it referred to as a bunch of different things.

 Depending on your tier, you will have either 1 single notice or 2 separate notices you’ll need to send for this category of monthly notices.
 Here are the rules you need to know: